-FORM 10-Q
+FORM 10-O

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 000-26422

-Windtree Therapeutics, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-94-3171943 (I.R.S.
-Employer Identification Number)

-2600 Kelly Road, Suite 100 Warrington, Pennsylvania 18976-3622 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES  NO 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES  NO 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Non-accelerated filer \Box (Do not check if a smaller reporting company)

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵

-As of August 3, 2018, there were outstanding 3,769,088 shares of the registrant's common stock, par value \$0.001 per share.

-Accelerated filer

-Smaller reporting company \square
+I ORWI IU Q ■ QUARTERLY REI PORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE A ACT OF 1934 For the quarterly period ended Se ptember 30, 2018 or ☐ TRANSITION REI PORT PURSUANT TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE A ACT OF 1934 For the transition period from to Commission file number ( 000-26422 Windtree Therap (Exact name of registrant as spec Delawa i (State or other jur incorporation or o isdiction of ite 100 18976-3622 94-3171943 (I.R.S.
+Employer dentification Number) (215) 488-9300 (Registrant's telephone number, in her the registrant (1) has filed all reports required to be filents (or for such shorter period that the registrant was requivalents.
+YES $\boxtimes$ NO $\square$ her the registrant has submitted electronically and posted quant to Rule 405 of Regulation S-T during the preceding 1 ES $\boxtimes$ NO $\square$ ner the registrant is a large accelerated filer, an accelerated ee the definitions of "large accelerated filer," "accelerated e Act.
+Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer $\Box$ (I Oo not check if a smaller reporting company) Smaller reporting com pany 🗵 Emerging growth company ny, indicate by check mark if the registrant has elected no tandards provided pursuant to Section 13(a) of the Excha od for complying with any new or Indicate by check mark wheth ner the registrant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act).
+YES □ NO ⊠ As of November 2, 2018, then e were outstanding 3,769,088 shares of the registrant's co ommon stock, par value \$0.001 per share.